 The Victors explores how triumph was secured across both the European and Pacific theaters, tracing the military, political, and moral decisions that shaped the final chapters of the war.
 Through expert-led presentations and moving commemorations, we will honor the men and women who secured freedom for the world.

-Location: Women in Military Service for America Memorial & Arlington National Cemetery
+Location: Military Women's Memorial & Arlington National Cemetery

 8:30 – 9:00 a.m.